 My goal with all my students is to engage them in a deeper understanding and appreciation of the education they are receiving.
 I believe that students need to connect to their learning in order to be successful and happy.

-University of Houston - BA, History
+Undergraduate Degree: University of Houston - Bachelor in Arts, History

 High School Business